BLOG

 #2 Setting and code changes

 Changes in the WordPress theme & plugin can modify your website’s design and functionality.
-But some changes need to be reflected more visibly.
+However, some changes need to be reflected more visibly.
 For example, you might not notice if a user or a plugin added a PHP script to share the user information with an external service.
 It will run in the background without you ever knowing.

 So tracking the changes in code and setting is crucial for proper insight into your WordPress website.
 Here are several changes you should be monitoring: